-Human rights, democracy and the rule of law are at the core values of the European Union (EU).
-No other region has displayed similar willingness to give up important parts of national sovereignty in pursuit of peace and stability, and economic and social justice.
-Yet in the wake of the European debt crisis and the rise of Euro-scepticism, the future of the EU is far from certain.
-International relations and human rights issues are fundamental to current challenges facing the Union, as exemplified by the EU’s ongoing refugee crisis.
-In a world of converging cultures and different political and legal systems, Politics, Law & International Relations in Europe students explore how policy-makers negotiate between member states with a wide range of different nationalities, languages and agendas.
+Human rights, democracy and the rule of law are the core values of the European Union (EU).
+Yet in light of challenges such as migration and societal integration, Brexit and the rise of Euro-scepticism, the future of the EU is far from certain.
+In a world of converging cultures and different political and legal systems, Politics, Law & International Relations in Europe students explore how policy-makers negotiate between member states with a range of different nationalities, languages and agendas.

-The Netherlands holds an unparalleled position in the international legal universe and is at the forefront of civil liberties and human rights.
-Picture-perfect Maastricht is uniquely suited to study Politics, Law & International Relations in Europe, with its famous treaty establishing the European Union in 1992.
-The city is a stone’s throw away from the International Criminal Court in The Hague, the ‘legal capital of the world’, as well as institutions such as the European Parliament in Brussels, the European Court of Human Rights in Strasbourg and the European Court of Justice in Luxembourg.
-At these institutions you can examine national agendas, opposition to political union and the roles of international actors such as NATO and the UN.
-The Politics, Law & International Relations in Europe programme offers students a greater understanding of the contemporary European political and legal issues.
+The Netherlands holds an unparalleled position in the international legal field and is at the forefront of civil liberties and human rights.
+Maastricht is a stone’s throw away from the International Criminal Court in The Hague, as well as the European Parliament in Brussels, the European Court of Human Rights in Strasbourg and the European Court of Justice in Luxembourg.
+At these institutions, students can examine national agendas, opposition to political union and the roles of international actors such as NATO and the UN.

 At CES we have a small team of young-hearted, dedicated people ready to help you, so you can focus on the things that really matter during your stay abroad.